OWASP/www-board-candidates/bil_corry_2022.md

 #### Where do you see the biggest challenges for OWASP as a volunteer-driven organization in 2023+ and how do you intend to address them?

+If you had asked me a few years ago, I would have answered that OWASP needed to mature its processes.
+However, the Foundation Staff along with volunteers have done a fantastic job of improving the structure and function of OWASP, including our policies.
+We’re currently updating our Bylaws.
+We’re enforcing the activity rule for chapters to ensure we don’t have orphaned/abandoned chapters.
+There’s a lot of great work happening that greatly improves the organization that is largely hidden from the membership.

+The biggest challenge I see now is also something that is largely hidden from our membership, which is ensuring we are properly staffed and that our staff is well taken care of.
+OWASP has always had a small staff to support our large mission and our large base of international volunteers.
+It is a lot of work to keep OWASP running and our staff work tirelessly every day on our behalf.
+This particular problem is one that can only be solved by the Board, and it’s one I’d love to see us tackle.

 #### What do you think will help to increase the adoption of the OWASP Projects?